 Commercial Passenger Vehicle (CPV) Accreditation

 Tour Vehicle (TV Plates) fitted to Vehicle

-Laurie is originally from New Zealand, but recently based in Australia’s Northern Territory, where he now calls Darwin home.
-He has traveled across every state and territory in Australia over the past 10 years and has forged a name for himself as one of Australia's leading bird finders and photographers, both locally and nationally.
-Laurie gave up a lucrative career in the new car industry, to follow his passion for birds, and now spends the majority of his time showing visiting photographers and birders the best local and endemic species that make this part of Australia so unique.
+Laurie is based in Australia’s Northern Territory, where he now calls Darwin home.
+He has traveled across every state and territory in Australia over the past 12 years and has forged a name for himself as one of Australia's leading bird finders and photographers, both locally and nationally.
+Laurie gave up a lucrative career in the sales industry, to follow his passion for birds, and now spends the majority of his time showing visiting photographers and birders the best local and endemic species that make this part of Australia so unique.
 Laurie is equally at home with the demanding bird photographer or targeted birder.
 He is renowned for having razor sharp birding skills and endless drive to get that perfect photo, and he holds one of the most stunning photographic collections of rare Australian birds.
 Has also travelled extensively through Southeast Asia, North and South America, with a fascination with all creatures great and small.